qinmoelei/competition-examples/TUTORIAL.md

 * Login to your account.

-* Clone this repository to download the competition templates.
+* Clone this repository to download the competition templates:

 ```
 git clone https://github.com/codalab/competition-examples